Khan/wonder-blocks/packages/wonder-blocks-data/components/data.md

         );
     }

-    invalidateCache(options, cachedEntry) {
+    refreshCache(options, cachedEntry) {
         /**
-         * For our purposes, the cache is always valid.
+         * For our purposes, the cache never needs a refresh.
          */
         return false;
     }